College Move-In Day: 17 Things That Will Save Your Life and Other Tips (2026)

 The most recommended tools were a screwdriver, tape measure, hammer, scissors, rubber mallet, and duct tape.
 Leave a set like this for your student who will use it moving in and out of dorms and apartments over the next four years…and beyond.

-6. First Aid Kit (Amazon)
+6. Johnson & Johnson First Aid Kit (Amazon)

 We recommend compiling your personalized kit with all the first aid and cough/cold medicines your family prefers.
 But if you want to be covered with the basics, getting a set this like will do the trick.
 You will want to have this handy in case you need a bandaid on move in day!

-7. Wundermax Door Stopper – Pack of 6 (Amazon)
+7. Wundermax Door Stopper (Pack of 3) (Amazon)

-8. Touchland Hand Sanitizer – Set of 3 (Amazon)
+8. Touchland Hand Sanitizer (Set of 3) (Amazon)

-11. Magnetic Paper Towel Holder (Amazon)
+11. Seropy Magnetic Paper Towel Holder (Amazon)

 12. Command Hooks (Amazon)

 Command hooks for “hanging” things on walls are very popular; they peel off easily without ruining the walls.
 There are so many options for both hooks and strips and you might want to bring both.
-Note: Check the “residence life” section of the college website to see if these are allowed.

-13. Cleaning supplies
+13. Cleaning supplies (Amazon)

 14. Paper and Pen/Sharpie (Amazon)

 You will probably have some of this stuff with you for your student but keep a pen handy because you may need to make notes or fill out forms.
-A Sharpie will come in handy.
+A Sharpie or two will come in handy.

-15. S Hooks – 5 Pack (Amazon)
+15. Dapute S Hooks (6 Pack) (Amazon)

 S hooks are good to use to hang towels and jackets on your dorm bed.
 They can also be used inside a closet to hang up pants like you see in this illustration.
+They come in white or black.

-16. Anker Portable Charger (Amazon)
+16. Anker MagGo Power Bank (Amazon)

 17. Change of clothing